 What personal loans are available to veterans with bad credit?

 When you think of a personal loan, a variety of types likely come to mind, such as car loans, home loans or VA loans, which is a specific type of mortgage product.
-What you may have a hard time picturing are personal loans for veterans with bad credit, as traditionally, approval requires a superior track record in terms of credit history.
+What you may have a hard time picturing are personal loans for veterans with bad credit, as traditionally, approval requires a good track record in terms of credit history.

 Applying for a loan from Omni is easy and convenient.
 Apply online, in person, or over the phone at 1-877-OMNI-USA.
 Amounts typically range between $500 and $10,000.
 Just as all financial situations are different, so too is our approval process.
 We process each application on a case-by-case basis with an in-depth understanding of a military lifestyle.
 What we can guarantee is transparency (no hidden fees), fast approval (often within the same business day), and competitive interest rates.